camptocamp/puppet-openerp/README.rst

 =========================

 In order to install OpenERP_ platform according to Camptocamp_ best practices, you have two solutions:
-  #. either add this module in your Puppetmaster (Master/Agent Puppet) or apply it locally (Serverless Puppet)
+  #. either add this module in your Puppetmaster (Master/Agent Puppet) or apply it locally (Serverless Puppet) → `Install with Puppet`_
-  #. realize the described instruction on your server (if you don't want to use puppet)
+  #. realize the described instruction on your server (if you don't want to use puppet) → `Manual installation`_

 Regarding the Python libraries, we're using python virtual environments allowing us to have more than one OpenERP_ installation on the same server, with partitioned environments.

-The best way to know Python libraries depedencies is to go on `this page`_ or to contact our `OpenERP specialists`_.
+The best way to know Python libraries depedencies is to go on `this page`_ or to contact our OpenERP_ specialists (openerp@camptocamp.com).

 ................................